-3 About the poet
+About the Poet

-Linda Gregg has taught in the creative writing programs at the University of Iowa, the University of California, Berkeley, Princeton University and the University of North Carolina at Greensboro.
-She has published several collections of poetry, including Too Bright to See (1981); Alma (1985); Things and Flesh (1999), a finalist for the Kingsley Tufts Award for Poetry; and All of It Singing: New and Selected Poems, a Los Angeles Times Favorite Book of 2008 and winner of the Poetry Society of America's William Carlos Williams Award.
-Raised in Marin County, California, and educated at San Francisco State University, Gregg lives in New York.
+Linda Gregg taught in the creative writing programs at the University of Iowa, the University of California, Berkeley, Princeton University and the University of North Carolina at Greensboro.
+She published several collections of poetry, including Too Bright to See (1981); Alma (1985); Things and Flesh (1999), a finalist for the Kingsley Tufts Award for Poetry; and All of It Singing: New and Selected Poems, a Los Angeles Times Favorite Book of 2008 and winner of the Poetry Society of America's William Carlos Williams Award.
+Raised in Marin County, California, and educated at San Francisco State University, Gregg lived in New York until her death in March 2019.

-Wellspring: Poetry for the Journey by Allison Seay, Associate for Religion and the Arts, St. Stephen's Episcopal Church © 2018
+Wellspring: Poetry for the Journey by Allison Seay, Associate for Religion and the Arts, St. Stephen's Episcopal Church © 2019